By Jennifer Smith, CHN, BHC, FBCC

 The first category of foods on our keto diet food list includes high-protein and low or no-carb foods that you can eat almost to an unlimited amount.
 You still need to watch your portion sizes and make sure you don’t consume too much protein, but these are still good foods to enjoy while on the keto diet.

 You want to enjoy plenty of meat on the keto diet, but try to include meat and seafood that is wild-caught or grass-fed.
-This includes any type of beef, poultry, pork, and fish as long as it was raised humanely without hormones.
+This includes any type of beef, poultry, pork, and fish as long as it is wild-caught.
+You can still do very well on the Keto diet if you eat conventional meat products, however I would avoid fish that is farmed as it can be highly toxic and cause more inflammation than it's worth.

 Some vegetables can be enjoyed freely while on the keto diet, but not starchy vegetables.
 When they are non-starchy vegetables, they tend to be lower in carbs and appropriate for this type of diet.
 This includes most types of leafy greens, radishes, cucumber, asparagus, squash, zucchini, and cauliflower.
 You can also have plenty of avocado.

-There is nothing wrong with having a lot of fats on the keto diet, but the types of fats do matter.
-You don’t want to eat nothing but sweets and fried foods, but healthy fats like seafood and fatty fish, macadamia and olive oils, and saturated fats are completely fine.
+There is nothing wrong with having a generous amount of fats on the keto diet, but the types of fats do matter.
+You don’t want to eat sweets and fried foods, but healthy fats like seafood and fatty fish, macadamia and olive oils, and saturated fats are completely fine.
+My favorite fats to cook with are ghee and butter.
+Ghee works well even at high temperatures as does coconut oil.
+Olive oil is ok on salads, but should not be heated.

 There are other vegetables and fruits that are included on our keto diet food list, though you need to be careful with the amounts.
 These still have low carbs, but more than other veggies mentioned, so watch your quantities and count the total carbs for each meal you plan out.
 Have these fruits and veggies, but in limited quantities: